royboy789/wprtc-pro/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WebRTC for WordPress allows you to easily create a video chat room utilizing webRTC, and is supported by most latest versions of modern browsers.
+WebRTC for WordPress allows you to easily create a video chat room utilizing webRTC, which is supported by most of the latest versions of modern browsers.

 == Description ==